-Ahh, halfway through the school year.
-Time to plan for visiting colleges!
+Time for visiting colleges!

 Sophomores and juniors in high school should be visiting college already?!

-Why visit at all?
+Why take time for visiting colleges at all?

 Please note, this is not meant to insinuate that colleges are misleading you.
 It’s just that brochures and websites are meant to put the best foot forward for the institution.
 Of course they are!
 For real – if a college marketing department paid for a piece showing a dining hall loading dock, you’d have good reason to question their spending habits.
 If you want a true feel for the college’s culture and community, you need to be on campus.

 While visiting colleges takes time and money, consider it a solid investment in knowledge – research, if you will – and you definitely want to know as much as possible about a place that might be called “home” for four important years.

 Uh oh, here comes the commercial.